 The Military General Service Medal (MGSM) was authorized by a General Order dated 1st June, 1847 and issued in 1848.
-This was a campaign medal for issue to officers and men of the British Army, and sometimes it was referred to as the Peninsular Medal.
+This was a campaign medal for issue to officers and men of the British Army and sometimes it was referred to as the Peninsular Medal.
 It covers military actions from 1793-1814; a period encompassing the French Revolutionary Wars, the Napoleonic Wars, and the Anglo-American War of 1812.
-For each battle or action covered by the medal was represented by a clasp on the ribbon, with twenty-nine bars been awarded, fifteen being the most to any one recipient.
+For each battle or action a clasp was attached to the ribbon, with twenty-nine bars been awarded in total and fifteen being the most to any one recipient.
 The bars are fixed in multiples of three where applicable.
 The bars mainly commemorate actions of the Peninsular War, but also include various campaigns across the globe such as the West Indies, Egypt, and Java, United States of America.

 It is to be noted that the medal was only awarded to surviving claimants; one had both to have survived until 1847 and then to actively apply for it.
 A combination of factors, from general illiteracy to limited publicity for the new medal meant that many did not.
 There are substantially fewer medals issued compared with the number of men who served during this period.